Skip to content

 The Readability Study

-The finding that surprised everyone
+The finding that surprised us

 This finding directly challenged established practice in the accessibility community and has been presented at multiple conferences.